REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Evaluation

-To demonstrate the advantages of our framework, we compare with the following baselines/ablations: \begin{itemize}[leftmargin=6mm] \item BLIP2 caption: use a state-of-the-art image caption model, BLIP2 \cite{li2023blip}, to caption the video frames. \item w/o sound: our approach without sound detection and the audio summary. \item w/o progressive: similar to open-ended Q\&A in Socratic Models \cite{zeng2022socraticmodels}, directly query LLM for failure explanation given the robot summary without the progressive failure explanation algorithm. \item Subgoal only: use only subgoal-based summary for failure explanation. \item LLM summary: convert all sensory-input summary to text and prompt LLM to generate a summary for failure explanation. \item w/o explanation: query LLM for a correction plan without failure explanation. \end{itemize} By evaluating \ours~on the RoboFail dataset and comparing with the above baselines/ablations, we have the below findings: \paragraph{\ours~is able to generate informative failure explanations that assist correction planning.} Tab. \ref{table:sim} and \ref{table:real} summarize the evaluation result, where \ours~achieves the highest performance in explaining, localizing, and correcting failures in both simulation and the real world.
+To demonstrate advantages of our framework, we compare with the following baselines/ablations: \begin{itemize}[leftmargin=6mm] \item BLIP2 caption: caption key frames with BLIP2, a state-of-the-art image caption model \cite{li2023blip}. \item w/o sound: our approach without the audio modality. \item w/o progressive: similar to open-ended Q\&A in Socratic Models \cite{zeng2022socraticmodels}, directly query LLM for failure explanation given the robot summary without progressive failure explanation. \item Subgoal only: using only subgoal-based summary for failure explanation. \item LLM summary: convert all sensory-input summary to text and prompt LLM to summarize the text for failure explanation. \item w/o explanation: query LLM for a correction plan without failure explanation. \end{itemize} By evaluating \ours~on the RoboFail dataset and comparing with the above baselines/ablations, we have the below findings: \paragraph{\ours~is able to generate informative failure explanations that assist correction planning.} Tab. \ref{table:sim} and \ref{table:real} summarize the evaluation result, where \ours~achieves the highest performance in explaining, localizing, and correcting failures in both simulation and the real world.
 The performance slightly decreases in real world due to perception errors.
-We find that localization is slightly harder for planning failures as the failure is usually not associated with a single timestep.
-Our framework achieves around 80\% correction planning success rates for both failure types.
+We find that localization is slightly harder for planning failures as the failure is usually not associated with a single time step.
+In simulation, our framework achieves around 80\% correction planning success rates for both failure types.

-\paragraph{Audio data is useful for failure explanation.} As shown in Tab. \ref{table:real}, the explanation and localization accuracy for [w/o sound] both decrease around 20\% on execution failures compared to \ours.
-This is because some unexpected events (e.g. object dropping on floor) or object states hard to identify using visual detectors (e.g. stove burner occluded by a pot on top) are easier to detect through audio.
+\paragraph{Audio data is useful for failure explanation.} As shown in Tab. \ref{table:real}, the explanation and localization accuracy for [w/o sound] both decrease around 20\% on execution failures as compared to \ours.
+This is because some unexpected events (e.g. object dropping on floor) or object states hard to identify using visual detectors (e.g. stove burner occluded by a pot on top) are easier to be detected through audio.